AndreyBozhko/TaxiOptimizer/README.md

 ![alt text](https://github.com/AndreyBozhko/TaxiOptimizer/blob/master/docs/pipeline.jpg "TaxiOptimizer Pipeline")

+***Batch Job***: historical taxi trip data are ingested from S3 bucket into Spark, which computes top-5 pickup locations within every cell of the grid for every 10-minute interval, and saves the result into the PostgreSQL database.
+> This process is automated with the help of the Airflow scheduler.

+***Streaming Job***: real-time taxi location data are streamed by Kafka into Spark Streaming, where the stream is joined with the results of the batch job to produce the answers for every entry in the stream.

 ### Data Sources
   1. Historical: [NYC TLC Taxi Trip data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), for period from Jan 2009 to Jun 2016 (~550 GB in total),